GamePlayer-8/Google-Messages-For-Desktop/README.md

 ```

 Be sure to replace /path/to/installfolder/ with your actual installation folder and Android Messages should appear along your other native apps.

+# Developers note

+This project is a fork, aiming to provide Flatpak support on Google Messages and is not affiliated with Google, neither with Flathub organization.